-A2.1 All members of staff are responsible for, in summary,
+A2.1 All members of staff are responsible for, in summary:

-co-operating with the Head, the DFO and other members of the Senior Leadership Team ("SLT") in order to enable the governors to comply with health and safety duties.

-reporting any significant risks or issues to their Line Manager or the DFO.
+- taking reasonable care of their own safety, that of pupils, visitors, temporary staff, volunteers and contractors. - co-operating with the Head, the DFO and other members of the Senior Leadership Team ("SLT") in order to enable the governors to comply with health and safety duties. - reporting any significant risks or issues to their Line Manager or the DFO.